-If there is a backflow preventer or any type of a no return valve in the system, install an additional tee on the cold feed line to connect to a potable hot water expansion tank.
+It is recommended to install a sweat shut-off valve and a union in the cold inlet piping and hot outlet to ease future servicing.
+If there is a backflow preventer or any type of a no return valve in the system, install an additional tee here, suitable for a potable hot water expansion tank.